joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/01/17/us/daca-immigration-deportation.html

 **Jean Jennings, Who Wrote With Verve About Cars, Dies at 70**\
-`A cabdriver and mechanic before becoming a journalist, she brought personality and adventure to a once-staid genre.`\
+`A cabdriver and mechanic before becoming a journalist, she brought personality and adventure to a once-staid genre.
+She once won a demolition derby and motorcycled across China.`\
 https://nytimes.com/2025/01/17/business/media/jean-jennings-dead.html

 **American Airlines Accused of Discrimination by Interracial Couple**\